-However, for gray scale images, i.e. for surfaces $S = (x, y, g(x, y)) \subset \mathbb{R}^3$ , where the function g represents the gray level (luminosity) of the image, one can apply easily the sampling and reconstruction results proved in Section 4.
-For some first results in this direction, see Figure 16 below.
+However, for gray scale images, i.e. for surfaces $S = (x, y, g(x, y)) \subset \mathbb{R}^3$, where the function g represents the gray level (luminosity) of the image, one can apply easily the sampling and reconstruction results proved in Sect.
+4. For some first results in this direction, see Fig. 16 above.

-7.3.
-Simplex Fatness and Future Study.
-Since the fatness of the triangulation of $int M^n$ depends, by Formula 3.6, only on the dimension n of the given manifold, and since by Lemma 3.18, the fatness of the mash (i.e. common simplicial subdivision) of the triangulations of $\partial M^n$ and $int M^n$ is a function solely on the fatness of the given triangulation (and hence upon the dimension n), it follows that a lower bound for the fatness of any triangulations is achieved.
+7.3 Simplex Fatness and Future Study

+Since the fatness of the triangulation of int M^n depends, by formula (3.6), only on the dimension n of the given manifold, and since by Lemma 3.18, the fatness of the mash (i.e. common simplicial subdivision) of the triangulations of ∂M^n and int M^n is a function solely on the fatness of the given triangulation (and hence upon the dimension n), it follows that a lower bound for the fatness of any triangulations is achieved.

-However, since the bound given by Formula 3.6 is achieved via the specific construction of [39], the following question arises naturally: Is the lower bound of Formula 3.6 the lowest possible?
+However, since the bound given by formula (3.6) is achieved via the specific construction of [33], the following